progrium/skywatch/README.md

     $ gem install skywatch

-## Usage
+## Usage / Quickstart

 It's a fairly powerful tool.
-Run help to see a list of subcommands.
+Run `skywatch --help` to see a list of subcommands.
+Here is the quickest way to something interesting:

+    $ mkdir demo && cd demo
+    $ skywatch init # this will fail and require auth
+    $ skywatch init # once more after logged in
+    $ skywatch enable check example
+    $ skywatch deploy
-    $ skywatch -h
+    $ skywatch monitor

 ## What the hell is this amazing thing??